-Montana missions or ministerial student with a high school G.P.A. of 3.5 and college G.P.A. of 3.0.
+Randy Clark Memorial Scholarship Need-based; preference to someone student with a high school G.P.A. of 3.5 and college G.P.A. of 3.0.

-Paul W. Fenton Matching Sch.
-Montana missions or ministerial student with strong academic ability.
+Paul W. Fenton Memorial Scholarship Montana missions or ministerial student with strong academic ability.